gmurambadoro/speedtrack-full-stack/README.md

 It is based on MongoDB, ExpressJs, React and NodeJs and it consists of two applications namely:

 - `/backend` - exposes an API that generates SpeedTrack data
-- `frontend` - consumes the backend API to display the data on a browser
+- `/frontend` - consumes the backend API to display the data on a browser

 This application is hosted on an Ubuntu server with `apache2`, `nodejs` and `pm2` services installed and running.